We are temporarily only able to ship Faber Shop orders to addresses in the UK.

 Brophy's fiction is long overdue a revival, and this brilliantly seductive novel shows her writing at its glittering best.
 A witty, sexy, sophisticated treat.

-Beautiful ...
-What a pleasure it is to come upon a novel which so palpably enjoys itself ...
+What a pleasure it is to come across a novel that so palpably enjoys itself ...
 Superb ...
 Sheer artistic insolence.